romain-louvet/GettingAndCleaningData/README.md

 5. **signalnormalizedvaluesmean** - from "X_train.txt" and "X_test.txt".
 Normalized difference values (between -1 and 1) mean of signal variable measures values grouped by subject, activity and signal variable measure name.

-## Outputs: "tidydata" and "rawdata" content after executing "run_analysis.R"
+## Outputs: "tidydata" and "rawdata" folders content after executing "run_analysis.R"

 "**tidydata**" folder is created in the working directory if the script is used.
 At the end of the processing, it contains: